The Whitby Area

 North York Moors National Park

-Other iconic villages in the North York Moors National Park include Goatland of Hearbeat and Harry Pottter fame and Grosmont, the Northern terminus of the North York Moors railway one of the most popular heritage lines in the country.
+Other iconic villages in the North York Moors National Park include Goatland of Heartbeat and Harry Potter fame and Grosmont, the Northern terminus of the North York Moors railway one of the most popular heritage lines in the country.
 Leaholm is another popular destination for a day out with and mini garden centre, Poets Cottage Shrub nursery, great tearooms and good circular walks.

-While you can enjoy total peace and tranquility on our site we are surprisingly close to a casual night out .The Windmill Pub in Stainsarce serves food 7 nights a week.
-It is a 15 minute walk through the woods.
-The Hare and Hounds at Hawsker and the Wilson Arms at Sneaton are also within walking distance cross countty
+While you can enjoy total peace and tranquility on our site we are surprisingly close to a casual night out .The Windmill Pub in Stainsacre serves food seven nights a week.
+It is a 15 minute walk through the woods (see note re terrain below).
+The Hare and Hounds at Hawsker and the Wilson Arms at Sneaton are also within walking distance cross county.